TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

 - However typically one needs to at least send the below files to flash
   - Send a QSPI flash bootloader application and flash it at offset 0x0 (`sbl_qspi.release.tiimage`).
 If the QSPI bootloader is already flashed previously then this step can be skipped.
+\if SOC_AM263X
+  - Send your application image multi-core image and flash it at offset 0x80000 (`*.mcelf`).
+    The offset 0x80000 is the offset that is specified in the QSPI bootloader and when the EVM boots in QSPI mode, it will attempt to find a application at this location.
+\else
 - Send your application image multi-core image and flash it at offset 0x80000 (`*.appimage / *.mcelf`).
     The offset 0x80000 is the offset that is specified in the QSPI bootloader and when the EVM boots in QSPI mode, it will attempt to find a application at this location.
+\endif
 - After flashing is done, power OFF the EVM
 - Set EVM in QSPI boot mode and power ON the EVM.
   - The ROM bootloader will now boot the QSPI bootloader by reading offset 0x0